GunioRobot/bon.tmbundle/README.markdown

 BON Textmate Bundle
 =====================

-<em>Please note that this project is still in it's very early stages</em>
+<em>Please note that this project is still in it's very early stages.
+Only syntax highligting for informal BON is currently supported.</em>

 About
 -----